JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

-# White Album 1 Translation Tools
+# White Album 1 Translation Project

-This is a collection of tools to aid in extracting and modifying [White Album 1 (2012 PC version)](https://vndb.org/r20439) resources to create an English translation.
+This is a collection of tools to aid in extracting and modifying [White Album 1 (2012 PC version)](https://vndb.org/r20439) resources to create an accompanying [English translation](/tl/).

 ## Building